GEOP Doctoral Seminar

 • Krzysztof Persak (POLIN Museum, convener)

-The Taube Department of Jewish Studies at the University of Wrocław is a partner in the Museum's ongoing Doctoral Seminars project.
+The Taube Department of Jewish Studies at the University of Wrocław was a partner in the Museum's ongoing Doctoral Seminars project.

 logo of the Taube Department of Jewish Studies